Onto-DESIDE-VSE/patomat2/README.md

 Deployment process is thus as follows:

-1. Download/copy the `docker-compose.yml`.
+1. Download/copy the `docker-compose.yml` file and the `nginx` directory.
-2. Create `.env` and configure the aforementioned parameters as necessary.
+2. Create the `.env` file and configure the aforementioned parameters as necessary.
 3. Start the application by calling `docker compose up -d`.